Appearance & Reality > The Lord Jesus Christ > Strong and weak

 If we learn how to live well with the Lord, there is no need to be anxious about the necessities of life.

 In Luke 12:24, the Lord Jesus referred to the birds.
-Unlike the rich man, who was preoccupied with accumulating more for his future comfort, the birds do not sow nor reap, nor do they have storerooms and barns to store their food.
+Unlike the rich man, who was preoccupied with accumulating more for his future comfort, the birds do not sow nor reap, nor do they have barns to store their food.
 Yet, the Lord tells us, they are well provided for.
 God feeds them.
-And we are more valuable than birds to God.
+And we are more valuable to God than birds.

-It is proper to trust God to provide for us, just as He provides for the birds and clothe the lilies of the field.
-The Lord says, in verse 29: “And do not seek what you will eat and what you will drink, and do not keep worrying”.
+It is proper to trust God to provide for us, just as He provides for the birds and clothes the lilies of the field.
+The Lord says in verse 29: “And do not seek what you will eat and what you will drink, and do not keep worrying”.
 Many are bothered about these things, but the Lord tells us not to worry about them.

-In one sense, we can say that this is a basic issue of discipleship - trusting God for the basic needs in life.
-But many believers have not settled their hearts on this matter.
-We must learn to seek first His kingdom and His righteousness; only then can we properly trust Him for all things.
+We must therefore learn to seek first His kingdom and His righteousness.
+Only then can we properly trust Him for all things.
 It is helpful to consider and pray over this issue: Have we set our hearts on the things pertaining to God’s kingdom?
-If this is true, we can meaningfully trust God for the basic things in life, instead of being anxious about them.
+If we have, we need not be anxious about the basic things in life, and we can meaningfully trust God to provide for us.

 Preoccupied with material wealth

-The preoccupation with acquiring material things and making more money is not confined to those who are materially deprived.
+It is not just those who are materially deprived who are preoccupied with acquiring material things and making more money.
 Many wealthy people are also afflicted with this “disease”, if not more so.
 The appetite for more can be insatiable.
-It has to do with the wrong attitude and appetites within.
+It has to do with having the wrong attitude and appetites within.

-Many of us think that it is advantageous to have plenty in the material realm, and that we will be satisfied when we have more material things in life.
-But those who are materially rich may find it more difficult than the poor to be contented.
-It is not uncommon for the rich to be preoccupied with wanting more and acquiring more and fearful that their wealth may dissipate or be destroyed.
+Many people think that it is advantageous to be materially rich, and that they will be satisfied if and when they are materially rich.
+But the rich often find it difficult to be contented.
+Those who are materially well-off may be preoccupied with wanting to acquire more and more.
+They may also be fearful that their wealth may be dissipated or destroyed.

 A false sense of security